Other services & Information

-- Customers stationed out of state on active military duty, and their spouse and any dependents living with them;
+- Customers stationed out of state on active military duty, their spouse and any dependents living with them;

-- Full-time students attending school outside Georgia, and their spouse and any dependents living with them;
+- Full-time students attending school outside Georgia, their spouse and any dependents living with them;

 - Customers who are physically incapacitated and unable to visit a DDS Customer Service Center may be issued an ID Card only.

 This service is subject to the following restrictions:

-- The renewal will be granted for no longer than one 5-year renewal period, at the end of which the license holder must appear in person for renewal;
+- The renewal will be granted for an 8-year renewal period, at the end of which the license holder must appear in person for renewal;

 - A driver’s license that has been expired for two (2) or more years cannot be renewed by mail;

-- Changes (name, address, etc.) must be made in person at a driver’s license Customer Service Center.
+- Changes (name, address, etc.) must be made in person at a DDS Customer Service Center.
 Changes cannot be made using the mail method of renewal.

 Customers who choose to renew their license in this manner will not receive a Secure DL/ID.
-To download the application package and complete instructions, please visit our website at www.dds.ga.gov.
+To download the application package and complete instructions, please visit our website at dds.georgia.gov.